tonethar/IGME-330-Master/notes/HW-technobabble-6.md

 - Use [HW - Technobabble Generator V](HW-technobabble-5.md) as your starting point by making a copy of it that you can modify
 - [HW - Ajax-4 - loading and parsing JSON files](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-ajax-4.md) will come in handy
 - YOU are creating **babble-data.json**
 - YOU will need to encode the three word data arrays as *well-formed* JSON - be sure to come up with JSON property names that make sense, and don't just reuse what we did in **HW Ajax-4**
+- Be sure to encode the JSON with key names like `words1`, `words2` etc - you might also want to encode other information in your JSON file and utilize it - i.e. the contents of the `<h1>` that appears the page
 - Here are some JSON validator tools that might come in handy - https://jsonlint.com/
 - You must load the **babble-data.json** file using `XHR`
 - You must load the **babble-data.json** file ONCE, at app startup.
 DO NOT (for example) load the data every time the user clicks a button